Broadcast Studio Sound

 How to Soundproof an Existing Broadcast Studio

+To soundproof an existing broadcast studio, line the perimeter wall or ceiling surfaces with a set of acoustic sound panels designed to capture and convert the unwanted background noise from the space.
+In turn, clearer sound signals will be generated as the background noise drops.
 When choosing sound panels for a studio, our most popular option is the Fabric Panel.
 These acoustic panels can be flush mounted to the wall perimeter or ceiling surface.
 You can also suspend the panels from your ceiling to appear as a floating “cloud” or a vertically suspended “baffle.”
-The bottom line is to avoid undertreating your space, so make sure you use our Room Analysis for the correct coverage amount.
+The key to the success of the noise control treatment is to ensure that you do not undertreat the space.
+Be sure you use our Room Analysis so that we can help you gauge the correct coverage amount.

 How the Size of Your Studio Space Makes a Difference in Your Acoustic Values